 Larger contractor firms tend to shy away from ADU projects because of their smaller project size compared to full-sized homes and home remodels.
 In addition, there can be additional hidden costs associated with trying to work with a larger-scale contractor.

 “My personal project was fairly significant, however was still too small for many of the contractors in my area,“ Hillary said.
 “By providing our contractor partners with ongoing projects and a process to help streamline the building process at Cottage, we are able to get these quality contractors to take on these relatively smaller projects that they may not be as willing to do as one-off projects.”

 Even prefab ADU companies have capacity issues.
 Certain companies require a certain number of prefab accessory dwelling units in your neighborhood to be signed under contract before starting on your project, leaving you at the whims of local demand that is out of your control.

 Alternatively, other prefab ADU companies may not be able to definitively confirm whether your project site qualifies for a static ADU to be craned in.
-Site conditions out of your control such as electrical power lines, easements, or your lot depth can either prevent a prefab ADU from being dropped in or add in hidden costs that can show up last minute.
+Site conditions out of your control such as electrical power lines, easements, minimum lot size, or your lot depth can either prevent a prefab ADU from being dropped in or add in hidden costs that can show up last minute.

 Are ADU Delivery Timeline and Expectations Clear?

 Once you have settled on a general contractor or other ADU provider, timeline expectations are important to confirm up front.
-Of course, situations such as the recent pandemic have put some things out of control, but issues such as timeliness, communication, and construction quality should not be on the table.
+Of course, situations such as the recent pandemic have put some things out of control, but issues such as timeliness, customer service, communication, and construction quality should not be on the table.

 “The timeline to complete an ADU project is pretty tight!”
 Hillary said.
 “The Cottage Design and Operations teams are constantly fine-tuning our process to ensure a beautiful, buildable design that will quickly pass through the city and get into the contractors hands as soon as possible.”